wensheng-li/online-coding-academy/README.md

 # Enrolment Report System

-This is a course report system prototype built with **React JS**, **PHP** (backend), and **MySQL** (database).
+This course report system prototype was built with **React JS**, **PHP** (backend), and **MySQL** (database).
 The project allows users to search, filter, sort, and paginate enrolment data.
 It's designed to be scalable and responsive (partially), providing a user-friendly interface that adapts to different devices such as mobile, iPads, and laptops.

 ## Features